quantumphysicist/Data-Dashboard-IBM-Data-Analyst/web-links.md

-This repository can be accessed via: tinyurl.com/44pvu8sb
+This repository can be accessed at [tinyurl.com/44pvu8sb](tinyurl.com/44pvu8sb)

-The interactive dashboard to which this repository refers can be accessed via: tinyurl.com/4c9szz63
+The interactive dashboard to which this repository refers can be accessed at [tinyurl.com/4c9szz63](tinyurl.com/4c9szz63)